MG-5/util/README.md

 #### binary led
 A LED can be controlled by simply turning it on or off, without dimming.
-This can be represented by `util::binary_led::SingleLed` with `utils::Gpio` as parameter:
+This can be represented by `util::binary_led::SingleLed` with `util::Gpio` as parameter:

 ```cpp
 #include "util/Led.hpp"